ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/plugins/typescript.md

 <script type="module" src="/components/greeting.ts"></script>
 ```

-This is also supported for pages with an additional option.
+This is also supported for pages with an additional option":

 ```js
 import { greenwoodPluginTypeScript } from "@greenwood/plugin-typescript";